mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 [renfro2@sms ~]$ KV=$(sudo ssh gpunode002 "uname -r")
 ```

-On a system that's never had NVIDIA drivers installed, the `nvidia-smi` command will return a `Command not found`.
+On a system that's never had NVIDIA drivers installed, the `nvidia-smi` command will return a `command not found`.

 ::: notes